postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 3. Check the checkbox if you want to make the mock server private.
 4. Check the checkbox if you want to save the mock server URL as an environment variable.
 5. Click **Next** to continue.

+> If your mock server is private, you will need to add a Postman API key in the request header: `x-api-key:<Your-Postman-API-key>`.
+You can [share the collection](/docs/collaborating-in-postman/sharing/) and your collaborators can use their Postman API keys to consume the mock.

 ![Set mock server configuration](https://assets.postman.com/postman-docs/mock-cnx-config-continued.png)